 To be eligible for a student visa you need to be enrolled in a public or private educational establishment that is recognized by the Colombian government.
 Most universities in Colombia are approved.
 In addition, you need to be taking at least 10 hours of classes per week.

 The Colombia student visa used to be known as the TP-3 visa.
-This visa is typically valid for the time you are enrolled in an approved school.
-I previously had two TP-3 student visas that were valid for one-year each when I was was taking Spanish classes at Universidad EAFIT in Medellín.
+The student visa is typically valid for the time you are enrolled in an approved school.
+I previously had two TP-3 student visas that were valid for one-year each when I was taking Spanish classes at Universidad EAFIT in Medellín.

-However, Colombia changed its Colombian visa rules.
-And the new visa rules went into effect on December 15, 2017.
+Colombia changed its Colombian visa rules in late 2022.
+And these new visa rules went into effect on October 21, 2022.

 How to Apply for a Colombia Student Visa

 You can apply for a Colombia student visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.